ignadv1986/NGS-From-Bench-to-Bioinformatics/05_Troubleshooting/04_pipeline_&_computational(CUT&RUN).md

 Transcription factors generate sharp peaks, while histone binding factors lead to wider ones.
 The observed peak width therefore needs to match the nature of the targeted protein.

 - **Wrong fragment selection:** As mentioned in the library preparation section, in CUT&RUN fragment selection varies depending on whether the protein of interest is a TF or a histone binding factor.
 If the fragment size selection is too permissive, peaks not corresponding to protein binding sites may appear.

+### Peaks are present in non-expected regions

+If known loci are empty but signal appears elsewhere, the issue is usually mislocalization of signal rather than complete failure of the experiment.

+- **Wrong genome build or annotation mismatch:** If the genome assembly or annotation version does not match the expected reference, enrichment may appear “shifted” or assigned to incorrect genes/regions.
+This does not usually erase signal, but it makes expected loci appear empty while signal is observed elsewhere.
+This is especially relevant when comparing results to published datasets or known peak sets.
+- **Artifacts in repetitive or low-complexity regions:** Some genomic regions inherently attract ambiguous alignments.
+If not properly accounted for, (usually in the blacklist region removal step of BAM clean-up) these regions can accumulate reads that resemble real peaks.
+In this case, signal may look strong and well-defined, but it will not correspond to known regulatory or binding sites.
+This often leads to apparent “new peaks” that are not reproducible or biologically meaningful.